 The Physics department offers a wide range of study opportunities for undergraduate, postgraduate and PhD students.

 We are able to offer industrial placements in all our undergraduate courses - giving students the chance to gain invaluable work experience and the possibility of securing graduate employment before their final year.

 As a Loughborough student you will benefit from the University's recent investments in STEMLab, bringing brand-new physics teaching facilities to the campus, and in refurbished laboratories in the Sir David Davies building, as well as state-of-the-art facilities for computing, engineering and mathematics.

-The staff in the department have been recruited from major research centres worldwide.
-This creates a lively and stimulating community that attracts numerous visitors and collaborators.
-Our research is internationally renowned, with 62% of research outputs rated internationally leading or better in the REF 2014.
+The staff in our department have been recruited from major research centres worldwide.
+This creates a lively and stimulating community which publishes in highly ranked physics journals and attracts visitors and collaborators from around the world, with 91% of research rated ‘world-leading’ or ‘internationally excellent’ in the REF 2021.